ChetanNain/CMPE-255/README.md

 Trustworthinessble
 Data interpretability

-In preprocessing we are doing three major steps:
+In preprocessing we are doing five major steps:

 1. Checking for null values and replacing with suitable values
 2. Detecting Outliers